theodickson/socomote/README.md

    to `~/socomote/config.yaml`
 4. Edit the config to describe your system.
 The example file is fully documented, so just open it up and edit away.

-If installing on a raspberry-pi like device that will be used solely for socomote, you may want to configure it so that the application starts automatically on startup.
+If installing on a raspberry pi-like device that will be used solely for socomote, you may want to configure it so that the application starts automatically on startup.

-I've done this by setting the raspberry pi to boot to the CLI, and adding `python3 -m socomote` to the end of my `~/.bashrc`.
+I've done this by setting the pi to boot to the CLI, and adding `python3 -m socomote` to the end of my `~/.bashrc`.

-Additionally I have aliased `000` to `sudo shutdown now` so I can shut down the raspberry pi with my remote.
+Additionally I have added `alias 000="sudo shutdown now"` so I can shut down the pi with my remote.